 David McCullough (Author & Pulitzer Prize Winner):"Real Success is finding your lifework in the work that you love"

-I am a researcher at TU Delft within the Department of Maritime and Transport Technology, 3mE, and I'm involved in the AIDA project that aims at automatic identification of research trends.
+I am a postdoc researcher at TU Delft and I'm involved in the AIDA project that aims at automatic identification of research trends.

 I finished my M.Sc. in Control Engineering at School of Electrical and Computer Engineering, Shiraz University (2011).
 My M.Sc. research was focused on Robotic Swarms and my thesis was particularly focused on proposing novel nonlinear control methods for Formation Control of Multi-Agent Systems both in theoretical and practical fields.

 Prior to start working on Swarm Robotics, I had carried out various projects ranging from designing and making Tactile Skins and controlling Robotic Arms to designing Commercial Intelligent Postboxes.